faenrandir/a_careful_examination/responses/response_to_8_anti-mormon_tactics.md

 ### 3. Argumentum ad hominem (personal attacks)

-> Joseph Smith is a Prophet of God.”
+> “Joseph Smith is a Prophet of God.”
 Then Satan or someone believing his anti, replies “But Joseph Smith did X, Y or Z!”
 Instead of addressing the question, “Is he or is he not a prophet?”

 How does one go about determining if a person is a Prophet of God (or if prophets of God even exist)?
 I can think of various tests, but the most famous test of all was provided by Jesus himself ([Matthew 7:15-20](https://www.lds.org/scriptures/nt/matt/7.15-20?lang=eng)):